aurorasmiles/WorldGuardDocs/source/config.rst

     disable-thunderstorm,FALSE,"Whether thunderstorms should never start."
-    disable-weather,FALSE,"Whether weather events (including thunderstorms) should never start." disable-pig-zombification,FALSE,Whether the "zombification" of pigs when they are struck by lightning should be disabled. disable-powered-creepers,FALSE,Whether the possibility of creepers becoming powered when they are struck by lightning should be disabled. always-raining,FALSE,"Whether it should always be raining or snowing." always-thundering,FALSE,"Whether it should always be thundering."
+    disable-weather,FALSE,"Whether weather events (including thunderstorms) should never start." disable-pig-zombification,FALSE,Whether the "zombification" of pigs when they are struck by lightning should be disabled. disable-villager-witchification,FALSE,Whether the "witchification" of villagers when they are struck by lightning should be disabed. disable-powered-creepers,FALSE,Whether the possibility of creepers becoming powered when they are struck by lightning should be disabled. always-raining,FALSE,"Whether it should always be raining or snowing." always-thundering,FALSE,"Whether it should always be thundering."